How Does a Certificate of Deposit Work (CDs)?

 We’ll explore a range of options from traditional term CDs to climbing rate and birthday CDs.

 When you understand these variations, you can choose the type that best aligns with your financial goals.
-Let's dive into the details of each type to see how do cds work and which one might be right for you.
+Let's dive into the details of each type to see how CDs work and which one might be right for you.

 Term CDs